uni-component/vuetify/README.md

   </a>
 </p>

+> WIP

+Refactor Vuetify@next with <a href="https://github.com/dolymood/uni-component">uni-component</a>.

+Target: Uni Vuetify can be used with react and vue.

 <h2 align="center">Supporting Vuetify</h2>

 Vuetify is a MIT licensed project that is developed and maintained full-time by [John Leider](https://github.com/johnleider) and [Heather Leider](https://github.com/heatherleider); with support from the entire [Core Team](https://vuetifyjs.com/about/meet-the-team/).
 Sponsor Vuetify and receive some **awesome perks** and support Open Source Software at the same time! 🎉